tlaplus/conf/content/2024-fm/_index.md

-Proposals for presentations, with a short (2 page) abstract summarizing the content, should be sent to [tla2024@inria.fr](mailto:tla2024@inria.fr) by June 15, 2024.
+Proposals for presentations, with a short (2 page) abstract summarizing the content, should be sent to [tla2024@inria.fr](mailto:tla2024@inria.fr) by July 7, 2024.
 Please indicate if you want to give a short or long presentation (25 or 40 minutes, including discussion).
-Notification will be given by June 29, 2024.
+Notification will be given by July 15, 2024.

 There will not be formal proceedings, but the abstracts and presentations will be made available on the Web.